Information for current students and residents

 8.6.
 Post/Mail

-Each student, whether resident in College, a College House or living out, will be allocated a shared pigeonhole in the Porters’ Lodge at Girton.
+Each student, whether resident in College, a College House or living out, will have a shared pigeonhole in the Porters’ Lodge at Girton.
 The Porters will place all mail which is personally addressed in the pigeonholes.
-Other general mail will be left in an accessible part of the Lodge for collection.
 Only the Porters and members of Girton College may place mail in pigeonholes.
 Post will be delivered to Swirles Court for students who are resident there.
 Within reason, stamped letters addressed to the College will be forwarded to a student’s last known address.
 Students returning overseas should leave stamped envelopes in the Porters’ Lodges for this purpose.

 9.1.
 Heating